ozzp/nisar-hdf5-gdalplugin/conda-build/tests/Verify_HDF5_ROS3.md

 ```

 **`~/.aws/config`**
-This file contains non-secret configuration, such as the region.
+This file contains non-secret settings like the region.
 Note the required `profile` prefix in the section header.

-*Example for the `saml-pub` profile:*
+*Example:*

 ```ini
 [profile saml-pub]